MohammadRimawi/LinuxHostsManager/README.md

-# LinuxHostsManager
+# Linux Hosts Manager

-A tool to manage `/etc/hosts` file in linux
+A tool to manage `/etc/hosts` file in Linux